Renwick Gallery: 20th century

-Closure for 2013–2015 renovation
+21st century

 Renwick Gallery closed December 9, 2013, in order to permit a major renovation of the historic structure.
 The building was slightly damaged during the 2011 Washington D.C. earthquake, and the construction process required reworking of the original infrastructure.
 The museum reopened on November 13, 2015 with an exhibition entitled Wonder featuring site-specific installation by nine artists.
 The architectural renovation was led by Westlake Reed Leskosky, a Cleveland, Ohio–based architecture and engineering firm and construction was overseen by Consigli Construction Co. of Milford, Massachusetts.
 Fundraising for the renovation began in 2013, and was completed in June 2014 when local financier and philanthropist David Rubenstein donated $5.4 million toward the project.
 Smithsonian officials renamed the gallery's Grand Salon in Rubenstein's honor.

 The renovation included replacing all HVAC, electrical, plumbing, and fire-suppression systems; upgrades to security, phone, and data systems (including Wi-Fi installation throughout the building); restoring the original window configuration; restoring two vaulted ceilings on the second floor; reconfiguring the basement for staff offices and workshops; and adding LED lighting throughout the building.
 The Renwick's Grand Salon was also renovated to create a more contemporary event space.
 Applied Minds was chosen to create potential concepts for the Grand Salon.
 The four other firms which competed for the renovation job and made it to the final round but were not selected were Marlon Blackwell Architect, Studio Odile Decq, Vinci Hamp Architects, and Westlake Reed Leskosky (now DLR Group).